ClementNerma/Rave/docs/specs.md

 #[directive]<[Type]>
 ```

+### Raw values

+Raw values are predictable and immutable values: they are predictable even before the program starts to run, just by reading the program's source code.

+While non-raw values have a simple type (like `int`), raw values use the `#raw<[Type]>` templated type directive.
+For example, a raw 32-bit signed integer will have the `#raw<int>` type.

 ### Containers

 Containers have a type and contain a value described as their _content_.
 The action of setting a container's content is called _assignment_.
 Be aware though, containers are not values themselves, they simply contain one (and only one).